Keyword cannibalization confuses the search engine. When a visitor looks for a product or service through a search engine, they search for a keyword.

-If you are using a rank tracking tool, it will be easy for you to search for the weak contents and the content where you mistakenly repeated the same keyword.
+If you are using a rank tracking tool, it will be easy for you to search for the weak content and the content where you mistakenly repeated the same keyword.

-Let’s drive in little deeper to know how to avoid this issue:
+Let’s drive in a little deeper to know how to avoid this issue:

-You should redirect if you are ranking for the weak content instead of the depth in the article.
+You should redirect if you are ranking for the weak content instead of the depth of the article.
 Redirect the content to a better article that can drive more conversions.

 If you are looking for my recommendation for running a site audit, SEMrush is my first choice.
 Grab their Free trial Here.